-A systematic study of the invertebrate phyla terminating with a mollusca.
+A systematic study of the invertebrate phyla terminating with the mollusca.
 Bio.
-133 and 143 are primarily designed to meet the new of students who are pursuing a pre-medical, pre-dental, pre-laborate technician or biological science major.
-Special emphasis is placed microscope technique, drawing technique, and the overall ability to flow laboratory instructions.
+133 and 143 are primarily designed to meet the needs of students who are pursuing a pre-medical, pre-dental, pre-laboratory technician or biological science major.
+Special emphasis is placed on microscope technique, drawing technique, and the overall ability to follow laboratory instructions.
 Three hours of lecture and three hours of laboratory per week.

 Zoo.
-143. Vertebrate Zoology.
+143. Veriebrate Zoology.
 (Credit: 3 semester hours).

 A continuation of Bio.
-133. The structure and physiology of representative vertebrates with special emphasis on the frog as the vertebrate type are studied.
+133. The structure and physiology of reprecentative vertebrates with special emphasis on the frog as the vertebrate type are studied.
 Three hours of lecture and three hours of laboratory per week.